cmu-delphi/delphi-epidata/docs/api/covidcast_clients.md

-**Note:** For COVIDcast usage, Python users should prefer the [covidcast-py package](https://cmu-delphi.github.io/covidcast/covidcast-py/html/); these instructions are for advanced users who want access to the entire Epidata API.
+**Note:** For COVIDcast usage, Python users should prefer the [covidcast-py package](https://cmu-delphi.github.io/covidcast/covidcast-py/html/); these instructions are for advanced users who want access to the entire Epidata API, including data on influenza, dengue, and norovirus.

 Optionally install the [package from PyPI](https://pypi.org/project/delphi-epidata/) using pip(env):
 ````bash